benante/javascript-home-test/README.md

 ## The challenge

-The aim of this exercise is to demonstrate your problem solving and understanding of JavaScript by implementing something found in every unit testing tool - an "assertEquals" method.
+The aim of this exercise is to demonstrate your problem solving and understanding of JavaScript by implementing something received in every unit testing tool - an "assertEquals" method.

 ### To do at home